-The queen assumed the young Bodhisatta was turned off by her old age and thought he would start to seek her company if he thought he had a grey hair.
-So one day while cleaning his head the queen told the Bodhisatta she saw a grey hair.
-When he asked to see it, she pulled out one of his hairs but tossed it aside and instead put one of hers in his hand.
+The queen assumed the young Bodhisatta was turned off by her old age and believed he would start to seek her company if he thought he had a grey hair.
+So one day while she cleaned his head, the queen told the Bodhisatta she saw a grey hair.
+When he asked to see it, she pulled out one of his hairs but tossed it aside and put one of hers in his hand.
 Seeing it filled him with fear of death and he began to sweat.
 Believing he had aged prematurely due to pursuing desires, like a pig wallowing in filth, the Bodhisatta decided to give the throne back to his friend and go off to the Himalayas to live as an ascetic.
-Hearing that her scheme had backfired, the queen admitted her lie, and begged him to stay.
+Hearing that her scheme had backfired, the queen admitted her lie and begged him to stay.
 But the Bodhisatta preached that decay is inevitable for all living beings and did not change his mind.

 In the Lifetime of the Buddha

 One time the Buddha heard some of his disciples discussing the magnificence of his Great Renunciation, which was the beginning of his path to enlightenment.
 He told them this story as an example of a similar renunciation in his past.

 The king was an earlier birth of Ananda, one of the Buddha’s top disciples, and the queen mother was an earlier birth of the Buddha’s wife.